 Splint a finger or toe to the one next to it.
 Put a little soft padding in between them.

 You can use a sling to protect and support a wounded arm or shoulder.

 Set a bone

 If the bone is out of its natural position, setting it will help it heal.
 But if you do not know how to set a bone correctly, you can cause a lot of damage by doing it wrong.
-If possible, someone with experience should set a bone.
-Many communities have experienced bonesetters or community health workers who know how to do this well.
+Find an experienced bonesetter or community health worker who knows how to do this well.

 Ask a helper to hold the part close to the body still or tie it to something that will not move.

 Pull the more distant part with a slow, steady, strong force.
 Do not yank, but pull hard enough to separate the bones.